-• Level grid: Click to show the level grid.
+• Level grid: Click (AF) to show the level grid.
 The grid helps you decide if the image is horizontally aligned.
-Click to hide it.
+Click

 • Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
 You can also define the pixel size of the box in the Width and Height fields.